Cerys Matthews: Since 2010

 Matthews played the Isle of Wight and Hay festivals in 2012, the latter with a Woody Guthrie tribute show, and collaborated with artists such as Arun Ghosh, Tunde Jegede, Attab Haddad, Frank Moon and the London Bulgarian Choir.
 2012 also saw Matthews play music from her collection of Welsh traditional songs Tir, with Ballet Cymru, ending in a show in Sadler's Wells, and a nomination for a Theatre Critics Award 2012.

-For Christmas 2012, She produced and arranged Christmas album Baby, It's Cold Outside (2012) to much acclaim, recognised by the Sunday Times as an "essential seasonal album".
+For Christmas 2012, she produced and arranged Christmas album Baby, It's Cold Outside (2012) to much acclaim, recognised by the Sunday Times as an "essential seasonal album".

 Matthews played UK literary festivals including Dartington, Chester, Hay and Edinburgh and released an album of traditional Welsh reels and songs, Hullabaloo.
-She sang Patsy Cline's "Crazy" and Dylan's "Blowin' in the Wind" as part of the memorial service for esteemed War correspondent Marie Colvin, in May 2012.
+She sang Patsy Cline's Crazy and Dylan's Blowin' in the Wind as part of the memorial service for esteemed War correspondent Marie Colvin, in May 2012.
 Also in 2012, Matthews appeared as a celebrity guest mentor for Tom Jones's team on the first series of the UK version of The Voice.

+In 2013 - Wales was host country for WOMEX - Worldwide Music Expo, and Cerys designed/was Artistic Director of the opening concert at the Wales Millennium Centre, welcoming international music industry representatives and musicians to the world of Welsh culture and art.

 In 2014, Matthews co-founded an interactive festival, The Good Life Experience, with Charlie and Caroline Gladstone, held every September on the Gladstone estate in Hawarden, Flintshire near the Cheshire border.
 It is a festival which celebrates the great outdoors, with abseiling, campfires, axe throwing, foraging, talk on survival, as well as cultural activities, crafts, books and music.

+Also in 2014 Cerys served as a judge for the Forward Prizes for Poetry alongside broadcaster Jeremy Paxman and poets Dannie Abse, Vahni Capildeo, and Helen Mort.